 4. Probiotics: The Team Leader

 Probiotics are naturally occurring “good” microorganisms within your GI tract.
 But unhealthy diets, stress, antibiotics, and other factors can disrupt the body’s balance of “good” and “bad” microorganisms and affect digestive and immune health.
 Your gut contains more than half of your lymphoid (immune) tissue.
 Health-enhancing probiotics serve to prevent the overgrowth of potentially harmful bacteria in the gut.
 These two types of bacteria compete for space and “food,” as there are limited resources within the intestinal tract.
 A ratio of 80-85% beneficial to 15-20% potentially harmful bacteria generally is considered normal within the intestines.
-Diarrhea, constipation, or the sensation of bloating may be
+Diarrhea, constipation, or the sensation of bloating may be signs that harmful bacteria are taking over your gut.

 Advice – We recommend that everybody should take a good quality probiotic.